-Individuals with severe MPS I look remarkably similar due to the coarsening of their facial features, including short noses, flat faces and large heads.
+Individuals with MPS VII look remarkably similar to others with MPS diseases due to the coarsening of their facial features, short noses, flat faces and large heads.
 Their heads tend to be longer than normal from front to back with a bulging forehead (scaphocephalic).

 To understand the reason for the abnormal skull shape, it is important to understand more about how the bones of the skull form to create the shape of the skull.
 Babies' skulls are soft and the individual cranial bones are separated by thin fibrous tissue called sutures.
 In the front above the forehead and in the back near the hair whorl are the anterior (front) and posterior (back) fontanelles, or soft spots, which close during the first few years.
-In severe MPS I, the suture along the top of the head fuses earlier than normal so that the skull expands more in the front and the back creating the long head shape and prominent forehead.
-There often is a ridge across the forehead where the skull has closed prematurely.
+In MPS VII, the suture along the top of the head fuses earlier than normal so that the skull expands more in the front and the back creating the long head shape and prominent forehead.
+There is often a ridge across the forehead where the skull has closed prematurely.

 The nose is broad with a flat bridge and wide upturned nostrils.
 The eye sockets are shallow and the eyes protrude slightly.
 The tongue is enlarged and may stick out.
 The hair on the body is coarser and more abundant than usual.
 They have protruding bellies and stand and walk with a bent-over stance due to joint contractures at the hips, shoulders, elbows and knees.

-The appearance of individuals with attenuated MPS I is extremely variable.
+The appearance of individuals with attenuated MPS VII is extremely variable.
 Adults are often stocky in build and their trunks are shorter than their limbs.
-The neck may be short and stiff, although the facial appearance may be normal.
+The neck may be short and stiff.